-Cast your ballot from home for the 2020 Primary Election
+Cast your ballot from home in 2020

 Any registered voter may choose to vote absentee by mail or in-person in Iowa.
 To vote absentee by mail, you must be registered to vote and must complete an absentee ballot request form and return the original, signed form to your county auditor.
 The request form does not need to be witnessed or notarized.

 Register to vote with paper form returned to county auditor’s office: https://sos.iowa.gov/elections/pdf/voteapp.pdf

 - Monday, October 5th– First Day of Absentee Voting for the General Election

 - Monday, October 19th– Worry-Free Postmark Date for the General Election